Level 4 & 5 in Health & Social Care

 This course is made up of six Level 4 modules and assignments (120 credits) and five level 5 modules and assignments (120 credits), If a student decides to only study at Level 4 they will receive 120 credits and can apply for an exemption from the first year of a university Degree course.

 Each module consists of approximately 40 guided learning hours of material with an additional 30-50 hours of optional learning material.
 These materials comprise recommended exercises, recommended readings and internet resources.
-A full explanation of how you will be assessed can be found here.

 Students can make payment using one of the following methods: